ebuchman/blog/content/posts/uoa-origins.md

 again breathed fresh life into the Unit of Account, unlocking powerful new mechanisms for debt denomination to restructure society.
 And as the [Mongols](https://ebuchman.github.io/posts/2020-04-25-modest-mongolian/) brought a thousand years of Eastern cultural evolution back West, these mechanisms would most famously come to be wielded by the merchant bankers of Renaissance Italy as they ignited a banking revolution that would turn money inside out.[^why-italy]

+The history of money, since the shekel, is one of a great tension between two types, between inside and outside, nominal and metal, political and anthropological.
+Between the Unit of Account and Medium of Exchange.
+We call this tension *liquidity*.

 We turn to the banking system, and the problem of liquidity, next.